 My love for going for a drive remains strong, but these days I pull over a lot more than mom ever did.
 I enjoy nothing more than roaming around a new place and opening myself up to all of its details and characters, not a place pocked with Anywhere, America, signage, but a locale well-worn and impressed by the handiwork of enterprising men, women, and children.

 There is supreme possibility and pleasure in wandering.
 The joy of exploring unfamiliar places never fails to produce a troupe of storytelling objects and characters.
-My images are souvenirs and reminders of what lies out there in the world, too often unnoticed.
+My images are keepsakes of what lies out there in the world, too often unnoticed.